bouyagas/reasonml-crud-example/README.md

 # ReasonML CRUD example

 Purpose of this project was to study REASONML and find a simple and lean way how to implement common CRUD functionality using simple Client-entity.
-Also including partial bindings to BluebirdJs library.
+Also including partial bindings to BlueprintJs library.

 This project was bootstrapped with -> https://github.com/reasonml-community/reason-scripts